BarsMonster/Voron-V0-dual-rail-mini-aftersherpa/README.md

 * 2x M3 heat inserts

 # Resonance comparison
 Note different amplitude scale.
 Recommended acceleration is 5x better.
-More prominent difference in on X, on Y everything is too wobly on single rail:
+More prominent difference in on X, on Y everything is too wobly on single rail.
+It is possible that with high-quality rails difference would be less dramatic :

 **Single rail:**